HealthCatalyst/healthcareai-py/README.rst

 Getting started
 =============
-- Run the examples in the HCPyTools directory
+- Run the examples in the HCPyTools directory and check out this `notebook`_.

+.. _notebook: notebooks/HCPyToolsExample1.ipynb

 - Modify the queries and parameters to match your data